sondalex/r-pairplot/README.md

 # Remarks

 Currently, `pairplot` has **no unit-test implemented**.
-It is likely that there exit underlying bugs.
+It is likely that there exist underlying bugs.
-If you catch one, opening an issue and/or proposing a pull request would be of huge help.
+If you catch one, opening an issue and/or proposing a pull request would be really helpful.